cube-drone/rt0/players-guide/src/player/generated/fool.md

 Lucky, reckless, unreliable, and full of surprises, The Fool is a bit of a wildcard, a bit of a class clown, but when the chips are down, they're definitely... something.

-* The Fool can treat The Fool as a true wildcard: any card they choose, in any situation.
+* The Fool can treat The Fool card as a true wildcard: any card they choose, in any situation.
 * The Fool gains the Lucky ability.
 * Choose two of The Fool's Arcana Abilities.